thebigpotatoe/node-red-contrib-face-recognition/README.md

 - __Age and Gender__: Select this if you would like to add a prediction of the age and gender of each face to the output.
 (Defaults to false)

-- __Descriptors__: Select this if you would like to output the computed descriptros for each found face.
+- __Descriptors__: Select this if you would like to output the computed descriptors for each found face.
 (Defaults to false)

 #### Recognition Settings